-DMTF’s Redfish®, version 2018.3, is now available for public download, featuring 10 important new schemas and other significant updates.
-An API designed to deliver simple and secure management for hybrid IT and the Software Defined Data Center (SDDC), this release includes new versions of the Redfish schema and specification, as well as additional developer resources.
+DMTF’s Redfish® Release 2019.1 is now available for public download.
+An API designed to deliver simple and secure management for hybrid IT and the Software Defined Data Center (SDDC), this release includes 19 schema updates, revisions to the Redfish specification, and additional developer resources.

 Items included in the Redfish Release 2019.1 include:

 Did you know joining the DMTF’s Regional Chapter in China and/or our Regional Task Force in Japan is free to local employees of DMTF member companies?
 Participating is a unique opportunity to impact and guide the DMTF’s global standardization work in these regions.

 DMTF’s Platform Management Components Intercommunication (PMCI) Security Task Force has published a Work In Progress architecture presentation for two new upcoming specifications.

 As part of its global standardization work, DMTF provides resources and information for users and developers worldwide.
 DMTF’s Regional Task Force in Japan, will participate in the 28th annual Japan IT Week Spring, May 8-10, 2019, in Tokyo.
 DMTF’s presence will include both a booth and a conference session at this important event, which hosts more than 100,000 attendees interested in the latest IT technologies and solutions.